Nick Faldo: Personal life

 Faldo met his first wife, Melanie Rockall, when he was 21.
-They married in 1979 but separated less than five years later when she discovered he was having an affair with his manager's secretary, Gill Bennett.
-Faldo later said of his relationship with Rockall: "We were happily married for eight months.
-Unfortunately, we were married for four-and-a-half years."
+They married in 1979 and separated less than five years later.

 Faldo's divorce from Rockall came before his major championship successes and her settlement was relatively small.
-He married Bennett in 1986 and the couple had three children: Natalie, Matthew and Georgia.
-When Faldo moved to America in 1995 to play full-time on the PGA tour, Bennett stayed at home in England.
-The marriage ended later that year after Faldo began a relationship with 20-year-old American golfing student Brenna Cepelak.
-Gill Bennett later revealed that the births of their three children had been induced to avoid any clashes with Faldo's playing schedule.
-She said of Faldo: "Socially, he was a 24-handicapper."
+He married Gill Bennett in 1986 and the couple had three children: Natalie, Matthew and Georgia.
+The marriage ended in 1995 after Faldo began a relationship with 20-year-old American golfing student Brenna Cepelak.

-Faldo's three-year affair with Cepelak ended when he met Valerie Bercher.
-The spurned Cepelak famously battered Faldo's Porsche 959 with a golf club, reportedly causing damage of £10,000.
-Faldo's relationship with Bercher, a Swiss PR agent, began in 1998 when they met at the European Masters golf tournament.
-At the time, Bercher was working for marketing company IMG.
-She left her fiancé Olivier Delaloye and married Faldo in July 2001 in a lavish ceremony at his Windsor home.
-They have a daughter Emma Scarlet (born 2003).
+Faldo's three-year relationship with Cepelak ended when he met Valerie Bercher, a Swiss PR agent working for marketing company IMG.
+She married Faldo in July 2001 in a lavish ceremony at his Windsor home.
+They have a daughter, Emma (born 2003).
 It was announced in May 2006 that Faldo had filed for divorce.

-Faldo married his fourth wife Lindsay De Marco in December 2020, in the Florida Keys, after their wedding at Kensington Palace had to be called off due to the COVID-19 pandemic.
+Faldo married his fourth wife Lindsay De Marco, in December 2020, in the Florida Keys, after their wedding at Kensington Palace had to be called off due to the COVID-19 pandemic.

+Faldo lives on Faldo Farm outside Bozeman, Montana, United States.